AriaRen/How_to_Enjoy_Hotel/README.md

 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

 ## Project Motivation
-For this project, I was interestested in using Hotel Demand data from 2015 to 2017 to better understand:
+For this project, I was interestested in using Hotel Demand data from July 2015 to July 2017 to better understand:

 1. How was the daily rate fluctuating during the whole year?
 2. Are the rate trends for different hotel types the same?